 Scottsdale has long been an escape for America's wealthy, and for good reason.
 This city just east of Phoenix has a variety of things to do and places to visit, along with some of the best resorts, golf courses, exclusive neighborhoods, and dining in Arizona.
 Palm trees, small mountains, wide boulevards, and a tanned and fit populace make this a coveted place to live and an ideal place to visit.

 The Old Town area of Scottsdale is home to historical buildings, covered sidewalks, eclectic shops, public art, and great restaurants.
 Spend a bit of time exploring this area and then walk west to find exclusive galleries and fashion boutiques.
 Northeast Scottsdale is home to the famous Frank Lloyd Wright Taliesin East complex.

 If all you want to do is sit by the pool, enjoy great meals, and not do too much of anything, a Scottsdale resort is the place for you.
 These resorts have everything you need or could possibly want, and many people never leave the property.

 If you do want to do a bit of exploring, the beautiful Santa Catalina Mountains, with their wonderful hiking trails, are only a short distance away.
-To learn about your desert surroundings, head to the McDowell Sonoran Desert Preserve or the Botanical Gardens.
+To learn about your desert surroundings, head to the McDowell Sonoran Preserve or the Desert Botanical Garden.